 Step 10 – Final edits

-After I settled down with 12 images, I went through again checking for fine details.
+I went through the images again checking for fine details.

 Step 11 – Export

 Exported into a separate folder I created for assignments, I created a template “OCA web” resizing the long edge to 1000 pixel, setting resolution to 72 DPI so the images taking less space but still good size to view them, also much quicker to do when the setting are already saved.

 The final images